Szlachta: Heraldry

 Coats of arms were very important to the szlachta.
 Its heraldic system evolved together with neighbouring states in Central Europe, while differing in many ways from the heraldry of other European countries.
-Polish Knighthood had its counterparts, links and roots in Moravia, e.g. Poraj coat of arms and in Germany, e.g. Junosza coat of arms.
+Polish Knighthood had its counterparts, links and roots in Bohemia, e.g. Poraj coat of arms and in Germany, e.g. Junosza coat of arms.

 Families who had a common origin would also share a coat of arms.
 They would also share their crest with families adopted into the clan.
 Sometimes unrelated families would be falsely attributed to a clan on the basis of similarity of crests.
 Some noble families inaccurately claimed clan membership.
 The number of coats of arms in this system was comparatively low and did not exceed 200 in the late Middle Ages.
 There were 40,000 in the late 18th century.

 At the Union of Horodło, forty-seven families of Catholic Lithuanian lords and boyars were adopted by Polish szlachta families and allowed to use Polish coats of arms.